-This employment contract is governed by the 2017-2018 Collective Agreement for universities of applied sciences and its legal successors, including the additions to and the amendments of this Collective Agreement.
-This contract is also governed by the BWRHBO, the Netherlands Universities of Applies Sciences Enhanced Unemployment Scheme (Bovenwettelijke werkloosheidsregeling hbo (BWRHBO)) and the ZAHBO, the Illness and Invalidity Benefit Scheme for employees in the Higher Professional Education sector (Ziekte en arbeidsongeschiktheidsregeling Hoger Beroepsonderwijs).
+This employment contract is governed by the 2020 Collective Agreement for universities of applied sciences and its legally valid collective agreement that succeed the present CA, including the additions to and the amendments of this CA. This contract is also governed by the BWRHBO, the Netherlands Universities of Applies Sciences Enhanced Unemployment Scheme (Bovenwettelijke werkloosheidsregeling hbo (BWRHBO)) and the ZAHBO, the Illness and Invalidity Benefit Scheme for employees in the Higher Professional Education sector (Ziekte en arbeidsongeschiktheidsregeling Hoger Beroepsonderwijs).
 This contract replaces all previous contracts that were entered into between the Employer and the Employee.

-The Employer will be held to actively inform the Employee on his options in the event the Employee leaves employment due to illness.
-If the Employee leaves employment while he is ill, or falls ill within four weeks after the end of employment, he will undertake:
+The Employer will be obliged to actively inform the Employee on his options in the event the Employee leaves employment due to illness.

+If the Employee leaves employment while he is ill, he is obliged:

-- a) to inform the Employer immediately about this; - b) to respond to a request by the Employer's occupational physician and/or the Employer's occupational consultant: - c) to cooperate in the rehabilitation procedure or trial placement offered on behalf of the Employer; - d) to apply for an (early) IVA benefit (Full Invalidity Benefit Regulations, Regeling inkomensvoorziening volledig arbeidsongeschikten) if and as soon as the occupational physician should think the Employee can apply for this.
+- a) to inform the Employer immediately about the fact that he is ill; - b) to respond to a request by the Employer's occupational physician and/or the Employer's occupational consultant: - c) to cooperate in the reintegration procedure or trial placement offered on behalf of the Employer; - d) to apply for an (early) IVA benefit (Full Invalidity Benefit Regulations, Regeling inkomensvoorziening volledig arbeidsongeschikten) if and as soon as the occupational physician should think the Employee can apply for this.